riskydissonance/SyscallsExample/README.md

 # SyscallsExample

-Simple project using syscalls (via Syswhispers2) to execute MessageBox shellcode.
+Simple project using syscalls (via [Syswhispers2](https://github.com/jthuraisamy/SysWhispers2)) to execute MessageBox shellcode in a target process.